Documentation

 Borders

-You can add borders to emphasize a range of cells or single cell in your workbooks.
+You can add borders to emphasize a range of cells or a single cell in your workbooks.

 Conditional formatting